mjtanner-github/Amazing-Ecommerce-Back-End/README.md

 # Amazing-Ecommerce-Back-End
-This is a exercise for a Georgia Tech Full Stack Development Bootcamp Section
+This is an exercise for a Georgia Tech Full Stack Development Bootcamp Section